emmastrand/GMGI_Notebook/posts/2024-02-27 eDNA workflow CO1.md

 This file indicates the sample ID and the path to R1 and R2 files.
 Below is a preview of the sample sheet used in this test.
 File created on RStudio Interactive on Discovery Cluster using (`create_metadatasheets.R`).

 ### Slurm script

+Spaces are not allowed after each \ otherwise nf-core will not read the parameter.

 `ampliseq.sh`: